 For parents buying meat for little kids, “lean” and “tender” are the operative terms.
 Fat — the healthy kind, which is also found in avocados, olive oil, yogurt, and nuts — is a key element for child development, but that doesn’t mean parents should be serving up a slab of gristle off a well-marbled porterhouse.

 “Add some broth or au jus to help moisten meats, and don’t overcook as they will become more dry and difficult to chew and swallow for toddlers just learning the motor skills required in eating.”

 For pork, that means tenderloin or chops.
 Chicken is universally loved for tender breast meat and fun-to-eat drumsticks.
 However beef can be a bit more complicated.
 Parents should look for leaner ground beef: it’s as diverse an ingredient for kids as they can get.
 That said, cut-up steak or slow-cooked roasts work too.
-More exotic wild game meats like venison and boar are great, though they come with a very tough conversation about meat that goes beyond the barnyard.

 How to Choose and Cook the Best Meats for a Toddler